+Try warming the milk for longer or not as long to find a temperature your baby prefers.
 Always remember to check the temperature of the milk before giving it to the baby to ensure it's not too hot.

 Remember to be patient and give your little one time to make the adjustment.
 Eventually, your baby will be drinking from the bottle like a pro!